Chuuk Travel Guide

 - The other option, Blue Lagoon Resort, is the most upmarket property on the island and the most expensive, although rooms here are in need of renovation.
 The resort dive shop was the first established on the island by local diving pioneer Kimiuo Aisek.
 The resort is located 8 km south of the airport away from the downtown area.
 The shared ‘town’ taxis (which regularly shuttle along the main road) do not travel this far south (the road is in terrible condition) so you will need to hire a taxi to reach the resort.

-Some nationalities require visas for the Micronesia – check your visa requirements prior to arrival.
+Some nationalities require visas for the Federated States of Micronesia – check your visa requirements prior to arrival.

 Flights to Chuuk arrive at Chuuk International Airport on the island of Weno.
 This sleepy airport is a short walk from the downtown area and several hotels.
 For more details on UA154 and Chuuk Airport, refer to my Central Pacific Island Hopping blog.